 - Salt (I prefer to use Kosher salt.)

 Simple, right?
 Of course, with so few ingredients, you must use high quality ones.
 Especially when it comes to the tomatoes, speaking of which ...

 The best tomatoes for this Marinara recipe are whole, peeled canned tomatoes ... do not substitute crushed, chopped, or any other kind of tomato.
 Look for imported San Marzano tomatoes.
 These Italian tomatoes have the best flavor and texture, and you can find them in most groceries stores or online.

 San Marzano tomatoes are more expensive than other canned tomatoes.
 However, even if you spend a little extra on the tomatoes, this sauce is still very affordable to make.

 I've tested out a few varieties of tomatoes, and I prefer these Cento San Marzanos.
 A more affordable option are these Italian-Style Tomatoes, which also from Cento ... they're not San Marzanos (they use California tomatoes), but they're still delish.

 How to Make Marinara Sauce from Scratch

 This homemade Marinara couldn't be simpler to prepare!

 Start by transferring the canned tomatoes to a large bowl, along with their juice.
-Use your hands to crush the tomatoes into small pieces … go slow so you don’t spray yourself!
+Use your hands to crush the tomatoes into small pieces.
+Go slow and piece each tomato before crushing it ... that way you're less likely to spray yourself!
 If you come across any skins or tough stems, remove them.